phetsims/chipper/test-server/README.md

 # To run:

+1. Go to the `chipper/test-server` directory.

-1. Run `node chipper/test-server/test-server.js`.
+2. Run `node test-server.js`.

-2. Open `chipper/test-server/test-sims.html` in a browser.
+3. Open `chipper/test-server/test-sims.html` in a browser.

 # Legend: